mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ### Performed Algorithm

-Once the line `new MLPlugin({ data: require('./path/to/data.json') })` gets evaluated, few important things will happen:
+Once the line `new MLPlugin({ data: require('./path/to/data.json') })` gets evaluated, few important steps will happen:

 - `MLPlugin` will check for a `routeProvider`.
-If it doesn't discover such, it'll try to guess your application type (i.e. Angular or React) and discover the `tsconfig.json` file of the project.
+If it doesn't discover such, it'll try to guess your application type (i.e. Angular or React) by looking at `package.json` and discover the `tsconfig.json` file of the project.
 - If it succeeds, it'll invoke the `@mlx/parser` and collect all the routes, the associated with them chunk entry points, and their parent chunk entry point.
 - It'll initialize the `ClusterizeChunksPlugin` and `RuntimePrefetchPlugin`.

-As you might have already guessed, **`ClusterizeChunksPlugin` is used for combining chunks** and **`RuntimePrefetchPlugin` is used for** injecting some small piece of code which will make our application **pre-fetch bundles based on the user's behavior, the provided data from Google Analytics, and network speed**!
+**`ClusterizeChunksPlugin` is used for combining chunks** and **`RuntimePrefetchPlugin` is used for** injecting some small piece of code which will make our application **pre-fetch bundles based on the user's behavior, the provided data from Google Analytics, and network speed**!

-### Runtime Pre-fetching
+### Runtime Pre-Fetching

 The `RuntimePrefetchPlugin` will generate a Markov Chain based on the generated weighted bundle page graph.
 For each route in the application, we'll get a row from the matrix.
 For example: